 Whereas German cars are all about precision and American ones about brute force, the Italians build cars that evoke emotion, flaws, and all.
-Today, we’re highlighting some of the most gorgeous Italian sports cars from the 21st century.
+Today, we’re highlighting some of the most gorgeous Italian sports cars from the past several decades.

 Reasoning Behind The Beauties